JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 ### Loading Jupyter Lab

-Just a reminder, we need to change directory in our terminal to the base Juypter directory we constructed last time, then type `jupyter lab`
+Just a reminder, we need to change directory in our terminal to the base Jupyter directory we constructed last time, then type `jupyter lab`

 ### Describing the UI